-Most interesting output of the performed simulation tests campaign concern the dynamical vehicle behaviour improvements allowed by the proposed controllers, both respect to longitudinal and lateral stability.
-Result arise from a model-based implementation of the investigated EV in a cosimulation environment, involving MATLAB Simulink and VI Grade.
+Most interesting output of the performed tests campaign concern the dynamical vehicle behaviour improvements allowed by the proposed controllers, both respect to longitudinal and lateral stability.

-Assessment of the longitudinal stability enhancement is done in accordance to [26], evaluating the stopping distance of the vehicle, assuming fixed boundary condition.
-Result of Fig. 4 and Table I suggest that the ABS controller is fundamental to ensure a safe behaviour during straight line deceleration.
-Instead, Fig. 5 indicates that the proposed ABS strategy, based on PID control logic of the longitudinal slip, makes effective and smoothness the braking effort respect a on-off control on the wheel acceleration.
+Assessment of the longitudinal stability enhancement is done in accordance to [19], evaluating the stopping distance of the vehicle, assuming fixed boundary condition.
+Result of Fig.3 and Table I suggest that the ABS controller is fundamental to ensure a safe behaviour during straight line deceleration.
 Indeed, for different adherence conditions, the Anti-slip strategy appear effective, since reduce the corresponding longitudinal distance between the starting of the brake manoeuvres and the completely stopping of the vehicle, if compared with the case in which ABS controller is disabled.
 It's interesting to note also that, for normal adherence conditions, the adopted policy successfully fulfills the limitations imposed by the mandatory standards.

-For the lateral stability, we investigate the performance improvements by observing the result of DLC [27] and Sine with D-well tests [28].
-Concerning the Double-Lane Change, it can be stated that, looking at the outputs of Fig. 6 and Table II, the proposed ESC strategy can ensure a stable lateral behaviour of the vehicle, by increasing the speed at which the

-TABLE II: Maximum Vehicle Speed During Double LaneChange Tests for Different Adherence Conditions reference trajectory could be executed and by reducing the Root Square Mean Error (RSME) respect to the ideal curve of the manoeuvre (centered respect to the admitted zone).
-Results of the Sine with Dwell tests are visible in Fig. 9.
+For the lateral stability, we investigate the performance improvements by observing the result of DLC and Sine with D-well tests.
+Concerning the Double-Lane Change, it can be stated that, looking at the outputs of Fig.4 and Table II, the proposed ESC strategy can ensure a stable lateral behaviour of the vehicle, by increasing the speed at which the reference trajectory could be executed and by reducing the Root Square Mean Error (RSME) respect to the ideal curve of the manoeuvre (centered respect to the admitted zone).
+Results of the Sine with Dwell tests are visible in Fig.5.
 The plots clearly show that the ESC controller increase the stability performances, reducing the error between target and real value of β and r during the execution of the imposed manoeuvre.